jiaming-ai/multion-challenge/README.md

 ```
 3. Edit `evaluate.py` to implement your agent.
 Currently, it uses an agent taking random actions.

-4. Make changes in the the provided `Dockerfile` if your agent has additional dependencies.
+4. Make changes in the provided `Dockerfile` if your agent has additional dependencies.
 They should be installed inside a conda environment named `habitat` that already exists in our docker.

 5. Build the docker container (this may need `sudo` priviliges).